bennytrouser/Nostrum-Chunky/README.md

 # Nostrum-Chunky
-An MX Spaced 32 key Split KB using Seeed Xiao BLE
+An MX Spaced 32 key Split KB using Seeed Xiao BLE.

 - Created with the [ergogen](https://github.com/ergogen/ergogen) and KiCad9.
 Case files created with Autodesk Fusion360.
+- Footprints for both MX and Choc V2 switches (Currently case only for MX)
 - Firmware using ZMK, including the RGB Widget module from [Caksoylar](https://github.com/caksoylar/zmk-rgbled-widget)
 - Inspiration from the [Hummingbird](https://github.com/PJE66/hummingbird) style [Berylline](https://github.com/jcmkk3/trochilidae#berylline) by [jcmkk3](https://github.com/jcmkk3)